tagion/alpha-one/README.md

 # and fill the sum of Tagions to generate (less then 1000)
 # Quit the Visual UI by pressing `q` until you are out

+ls # List all files in the Wallet directory
 # ./invoice.hibon should appear
 ```